 Most people would freak out if they knew how much work goes into maintaining a cabin.
 When you’re relaxing and admiring your hard work, you know it’s worth it.
-In this post, we’ll look at seven things that will maximize the effort you put in to keep your cabin in good condition!
+In this post, we’ll look at seven tips that will maximize the effort you put in to keep your cabin in good condition!

 1. Get The Roof Inspected